 There are two kinds of mentalities when it comes to investing.
 You are either a Momentum or Contrarian buyer.

 Not sure which one you are?
 Read “Investing Strategies: Contrarian Versus The Crowd Consensus”.

 Once you have a good idea of whether you are a momentum or contrarian buyer, you can use the following two indicators to help you make purchasing decisions.
-In the Increase Your Financial IQ Course, I go over several other market indicators, but for now, these two will provide a great start.

 1. The Fear and Greed Index (Consumer Sentiment):